spawnmarvel/pywinservice/README.md

 <br>
 Test this:
 <br>
-Make a bat file, that will be started when the service starts (i.e 3 party libraries will starts) activate the env: ~\pywinservice\Scripts\activate.bat
+Make a bat file, that will be started when the service starts (i.e 3 party libraries will start) activate the env: ~\pywinservice\Scripts\activate.bat
 ```
 ~\pywinservice\Scripts\activate.bat
 ```